nasa/scrub/docs/installation.md

 # Installation
 ## Stable release

-To install scrub, run this command in your terminal:
+To install SCRUB, run this command in your terminal:

     pip install nasa-scrub

+To upgrade your existing version to the latest version of SCRUB, run this command in your terminal:

+    pip install --upgrade nasa-scrub

 This is the preferred method to install scrub, as it will always install the most recent stable release.